Save Your Love (Tracie Spencer song)

 "Save Your Love" is a 1990 song by American singer–songwriter Tracie Spencer.
 This song is the first single from Spencer's second album, Make the Difference which was released in August 1990.
 The song was written by Kenny Harris and released on July 30, 1990.
 In this uptempo song, Spencer is expressing her love to someone by letting them know that she'll be "saving my love for you" and is asking that they do the same.

 Chart information

-"Save Your Love" peaked at number 7 on the Hot R&B/Hip-Hop Songs chart in Billboard magazine, becoming Spencer's first top-10 hit on the chart in late–1990.
+"Save Your Love" peaked at number 7 on the R&B Singles chart in Billboard magazine, becoming Spencer's first top-ten hit on the chart in late 1990.